autoboat-vt/autoboat_docs/docs/getting_started/what_did_you_just_install.md

 You can also use the ground station code to control the simulation, so if you send waypoints or parameters while a simulation is running then the simulation will automatically listen to the cloud server and navigate to those waypoints/ change specific parameters.

-For more information on how the ground station sends parameters, please see the resources section of the documentation.
+For more information on how the ground station sends parameters, please see the telemetry server and groundstation parts of the documentation.